openaire/OpenAIRE-Piwik-DSpace/README.md

-# OpenAIRE Piwik plugin for DSpace
+# OpenAIRE Matomo plugin for DSpace

-DSpace implementation for OpenAIRE Piwik tracking.
+DSpace implementation for OpenAIRE Matomo tracking.

     Tracks usage activity for OpenAIRE usage statistics service.
-    Contact dpierrakos@gmail.com to request an OpenAIRE Piwik Site ID and an Authentication Token.
+    Contact dpierrakos@gmail.com to request an OpenAIRE Matomo Site ID and an Authentication Token.

 <strong>NOTE:</strong> The patches require the source release of a DSpace to be validated and recompiled.